Septima/spatialsuite-s4/README.md

 ### 5.a include the s4 java library:

-Searching in local data requires a new jar file which is shipped with the s4 module.
+Searching in local data requires a jar file which is shipped with the s4 module.

 Copy jar file to your Spatial Map site:
 	COPY \lib\custom-dk.septima.spatialsuite.index-xx.jar TO \WEB-INF\lib
 	REMOVE old versions of the library

 ### 5.b Create configuration folders and parameter